Rideshare Insurance for Mesa, AZ & Toledo, OH Uber & Lyft drivers-Save More

 Peter Schumacher AINS, AIS

-Serving Mesa, Gilbert, Queen Creek, Apache Junction and San Tan Valley.
-PJS Insurance Services should be your first and last stop when looking for Rideshare insurance in Arizona.
+Serving Mesa, Gilbert and Queen Creek, Arizona.
+We now serve Toledo, Sylvania & Ottawa Hills, Ohio.
+PJS Insurance Services should be your first and last stop when looking for Rideshare insurance.

-This Rideshare Insurance explained article provides more information to help you meet your Arizona Rideshare Insurance needs.
+This Rideshare Insurance explained article provides more information to help you meet your Arizona & Ohio Rideshare Insurance needs.
 If you have more questions, feel free to call or Request More Information.

-As covered on the prior Car Insurance Mesa AZ page , there are some basic coverages that may be required by the State you live in.
+As covered on the prior Auto Insurance Basics page , there are some basic coverages that may be required by the State you live in.
 There are additional coverages that can be customized to provide more protection for pennies on the dollar and we cover those here.

-PJS Insurance Services in Mesa Arizona offers Rideshare Insurance from multiple companies to provide the best protection when needed at the lowest price.
+PJS Insurance Services offers Rideshare Insurance from multiple companies to provide the best protection when needed at the lowest price.
 You save more and have more options.

 Commonwealth - Ride Sharing Coverage - If any vehicle on the policy is driven for ride share purposes such as Uber or Lyft, we offer an endorsement that will provide coverage during the time where the umbrella policy provided by the transportation network company (TNC) will not.
 Our rideshare coverage applies the same deductible as you carry with our policy as opposed to the higher deductibles that the TNC umbrella policy provides.
 All drivers that drive for the TNC must be listed on the policy.